YunoHost-Apps/mastodon_ynh/README.md

 Upgrading from 3.5.3 to 4.1.2 directly has not been integration-tested.
 It is recommended to do a two-step upgrade:

 Mastodon can grow huge.
 You could consider cleaning up your local cache first as otherwise your backup will be very big:

-'sudo cd /var/www/mastodon/live && sudo -u mastodon RAILS_ENV=production PATH=/opt/rbenv/versions/mastodon/bin bin/tootctl media remove --days=0 --dry-run'
+`$ sudo cd /var/www/mastodon/live && sudo -u mastodon RAILS_ENV=production PATH=/opt/rbenv/versions/mastodon/bin bin/tootctl media remove --days=0 --dry-run`

 If all looks good commit the cleanup:

-'sudo cd /var/www/mastodon/live && sudo -u mastodon RAILS_ENV=production PATH=/opt/rbenv/versions/mastodon/bin bin/tootctl media remove --days=0'
+`$ sudo cd /var/www/mastodon/live && sudo -u mastodon RAILS_ENV=production PATH=/opt/rbenv/versions/mastodon/bin bin/tootctl media remove --days=0 `

 First upgrade to 4.0.2~ynh2: